zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Go to SQL worksheet](images/goto-sql.png " ")

-2. Enter your commands in the worksheet.
+2. Learn more about the SQL Worksheet features using the helper tool or simply click the **X** on the top left of the tool to dismiss it.
+Run queries by entering your commands in the worksheet.
 You can use the shortcuts [Control-Enter] or [Command-Enter] to run the command and view the Query Result (tabular format).
 Clear your worksheet by clicking the trash:

     ![Go to SQL worksheet](images/sql-worksheet.png " ")

 You are now ready to start analyzing MovieStream's performance using SQL.

-## Task 2: Explore sales data with fast performance
+## Task 2: Explore sales data

 1. Let's use a very simple query to look at sales for the top 5 movie genres.